 Determine How Students Will Play

-Learning Stations -- Prodigy can serve as a learning station in classrooms without one-to-one device use, giving each student a chance to play.
-Set the devices up at one station, having each student log in and automatically recieve content that’s tailored to their needs.
+- Learning Stations -- Prodigy can serve as a learning station in classrooms without one-to-one device use, giving each student a chance to play.
+Set the devices up at one station, having each student log in and automatically receive content that’s tailored to their needs.

-Although teachers use Prodigy in different ways for different purposes, they each engage students and ultimately improve their math skills.
+Although teachers use Prodigy in different ways for different purposes, they each engage students and, in the process, help them get better at math.